KonstantinCodes/mautic-recaptcha/README.md

 # Mautic reCAPTCHA Plugin
-This Plugin brings reCAPTCHA integration to mautic.
+This Plugin brings reCAPTCHA integration to mautic 2.11 and newer.

 BETA version.
 Ideas and suggestions are welcome, feel free to create an issue or PR on Github.